jlgabriel/Condor-Shirley-Bridge/readme.md

 ## Features

 - **Dual-source data integration** - Merges position data from NMEA with attitude data from UDP
-- **Complete flight parameters** - Position, altitude, speed, vario, attitude, G-force, and more
+- **Complete flight parameters** - Position, altitude, speed, vario, attitude, and more
-- **WebSocket API** - Compatible with FlyShirley's WebSocket client
+- **WebSocket API** - Fully compatible with FlyShirley's v2.8 WebSocket API
 - **User-friendly GUI** - Easy configuration and real-time status monitoring
 - **Comprehensive settings** - Configure all aspects of the connection
 - **Dual-mode operation** - Run with GUI or in headless CLI mode